ChrisK-0/imeline_ajalugu/README.md

 Counter and checkbox disabling in action (I am clicking the 4th one, even if it's hard to tell from a GIF)
 ![Counter GIF](https://i.imgur.com/zLwaPhF.gif)

+## Day 8

+### Re-writing

+" I am working on the code locally, no commits will be made, unless progress is made "

+Currently the code is hard-coded for the currently setup 4 accordion blocks and 4 accordion themes.
+I started re-doing the last bit of code that is yet to be automated.
+Currently JS file has to be modified, when more accordion blocks are added.
+Working on an automated code, that does not require changing lines in the JS file.
+Functions under this code are:
+* Theme counter
+* When 3 themes are checked, other checkboxes will get disabled attribute
+* Disabled checkboxes get gray-ish background
+* Enabling Valmis! button when every accordion has atleast 1 checkbox